OctopusDeploy/docs/docs/reference/variable-substitution-syntax.md

-TheÂ *NowDate* and *NowDateUtc* filters take no variable input but can take an additional optional right-hand-side argument the define the string format (Defaults to ISO-8601 [Round-trip format](https://msdn.microsoft.com/en-us/library/az4se3k1#Roundtrip)).
+The *NowDate* and *NowDateUtc* filters take no variable input but can take an additional optional right-hand-side argument the define the string format (Defaults to ISO-8601 [Round-trip format](https://msdn.microsoft.com/en-us/library/az4se3k1#Roundtrip)).

 | MyFormat Variable | Filter Expression | Output |
 | --- | --- | --- |